Finding a Top Financial Advisor Firm in Radnor, Pennsylvania

 Last but not least, Main Line Retirement Advisors is a boutique family firm that primarily serves corporate retirement plan sponsors and individuals (both high-net-worth clients as well as non-high-net-worth clients).
 The team of advisors - a father-and-son duo who hold a chartered mutual fund counselor (CMFC) and an accredited investment fiduciary (AIF) designation, respectively - manages millions in asset on a discretionary basis.

 For individual clients, there is a minimum $1 million investment required.
-The firm, though, may reduce the amount at its discretion.
+The fee-only firm, though, may reduce the amount at its discretion.

 Main Line Retirement Advisors Background